Tkkg1994/Googy-Max3-Kernel/README.md

-Googy-Max3-Kernel
+Hulk-Kernel
 =================

-GT-i9505 Kernel for Sammy TW 4.4.2
+GT-i9505 Kernel for CM12.1 and GPE5